29¢ James Thurber

 Printed By: Bureau of Engraving and Printing

 Printing Method: Lithographed and engraved

-A celebrated writer and humorist, James Thurber became famous for his comic writings and cartoonlike drawings.
-Born in Columbus, Ohio in 1894, Thurber attended Ohio State University from 1913-18.
-Never receiving his degree, he went on to become a reporter for the Columbus Evening Dispatch.
-In 1924 he moved to France, where he worked for the Paris edition of the Chicago Tribune before returning to New York City in 1926 to work as a reporter for the Evening Post.
+Thurber went on to attend Ohio State University from 1913 to 1918.
+Never receiving his degree, he went on to work as a code clerk for the Department of State in Washington, DC, and later Paris.
+From 1921 to 1924, he worked as a reporter for the Columbus Evening Dispatch.
+In 1924 he moved to France, where he worked for the Paris edition of the Chicago Tribune before returning to New York City in 1926 to work as a reporter for the New York Evening Post.

 In 1927, Thurber joined the newly established magazine The New Yorker as a managing editor and staff writer with the encouragement of E.B.
 White.
 Three years later, White discovered some of Thurber’s drawings in a trash can and convinced him that they were good enough for publication.
 From then until the 1950s, Thurber wrote and illustrated for The New Yorker.

 A prolific writer, Thurber published 31 books, wrote numerous short stories and essays, and even wrote a play.
 His writings and drawings often concerned men who were frustrated with complaining wives, disobedient children, and boring jobs.
 They often escaped these pressures with alcohol.
 Thurber’s most famous short story is titled “The Secret Life of Walter Mitty.”
 In this story, Mitty finds relief from his wife by daydreaming.
 Mitty is always the hero in his dreams, fearlessly saving the day.
 This story was made into movies in 1947 and 2013.

 Thurber died on November 2, 1961, in New York City.

 Click here for more about Thurber and here to read some of his New Yorker work.